WeAreWizards/blog/content/articles/tera-template-engine.md

 *Reading time: ~15 minutes.*

 Back in October 2015, I tried [Rust for web services](https://blog.wearewizards.io/trying-rust-for-web-services) and found the ecosystem lacking at the time.
 That's why I've been working on porting some of the tools we use in [Proppy](https://proppy.io/) to Rust: [jwt](https://crates.io/crates/jsonwebtoken), [bcrypt](https://crates.io/crates/bcrypt) (granted that Argon2 seems superior) and a [migration tool](https://crates.io/crates/dbmigrate).
 While I mostly do SPAs these days and don't write many templates in the backend, I still need one for some occasions.
-Being a Python, I like [Jinja2](http://jinja.pocoo.org/docs/dev/) and [Django templates](https://docs.djangoproject.com/en/1.9/topics/templates/#the-django-template-language).
+When using Python, I like [Jinja2](http://jinja.pocoo.org/docs/dev/) and [Django templates](https://docs.djangoproject.com/en/1.9/topics/templates/#the-django-template-language).
 Here's how I attempted to port them to Rust and the result is [Tera](https://github.com/Keats/tera/).
 <!-- PELICAN_END_SUMMARY -->

 ## Goals and philosophy
-As mentioned before, the inspiration comes from both Jinja2 and django templates.
-As you might know, those two have similar syntax but different philosophies: Django templates are for presentation only and don't have a lot of logic allowed while Jinja2 is way more powerful.
+As mentioned before, the inspiration comes from both Jinja2 and Django templates.
+As you might know, those two have similar syntax but different philosophies: Django templates are for presentation only and don't allow a lot of logic while Jinja2 has more powerful programming constructs in the templates.
 I side with Django on this one as complex logic is better put in code than in a template but Django goes a bit too far by even not supporting something like `{{ count + 1 }}`.

-So here are some of the things I want:
+So here are some of the features I want:

 - math operations in templates
 - no macros or other complex logic in the template